csgf/csgf/installation-configuration/docs/install-liferay.611.rst

 	liferayadmin create-jdbc-resource \
 	--connectionpoolid LiferayPool jdbc/liferay

 In this way, we are setting a connection pool able to connect to a machine with the hostname **sg-database** using the default port **3306** for the database.
 In the database there is a table called **lportal** that can be read/write by a user named **liferayadmin** identified by the password **liferayadminMySqlPasswrod**.
 From now in on we will be able to refer to this resource thanks to the name we assigned: **jdbc/liferay**.
-In order to configure the database properly, please refer to the [guide](https://sourceforge.net/p/ctsciencegtwys/wiki/ConfigLportalInMySQL/).
+In order to configure the database properly, please refer to the
+:doc:`config-lportal-in-mysql`.

 ---------------------------
 Create a proxy ajp listener